Zombie bank

-Etymology
+Background

-In an article published in the Mar/Apr 1992 issue of Society entitled "The Savings and Loan Insurance Mess," Edward Kane expanded on the source of the analogy.
-"Although the Savings and Loan (S&L) debacle is extremely complex," Kane wrote, "simple-minded cartoons and horror movies can illustrate how the S&L insurance fund turned into such a mess. ...In movies such as George Romero's Night of the Living Dead and Dawn of the Dead, corpses climb out of their graves and walk around hunting for food.
+In an article published in the March/April 1992 issue of Society entitled, "The Savings and Loan Insurance Mess," Edward Kane expanded on the source of the analogy.
+"Although the Savings and Loan (S&L) debacle is extremely complex," Kane wrote, "simple-minded cartoons and horror movies can illustrate how the S&L insurance fund turned into such a mess. ...In movies such as George A. Romero's Night of the Living Dead and Dawn of the Dead, corpses climb out of their graves and walk around hunting for food.
 They are hungry for only one thing—human flesh.
 As soon as these living-dead "zombies" feed on another human, the human quickly dies and becomes a zombie too.
 Many S&Ls have, for some time, been zombie institutions.
 These institutions were insolvent in the sense that their assets had fallen below the level at which they could cover their deposit debt.
 These zombie S&Ls were able to survive only because they could feed off taxpayers through the device of government-guaranteed federal deposit insurance."

-Tyler Cowen, a professor of economics at George Mason University, wrote for the New York Times in April 2011 that "If enough depositors fear frozen accounts, the banks will be emptied out, and they also will require additional government bailouts, on top of the bailouts for the bad real estate loans.
+Tyler Cowen, a professor of economics at George Mason University, wrote for The New York Times in April 2011 that "If enough depositors fear frozen accounts, the banks will be emptied out, and they also will require additional government bailouts, on top of the bailouts for the bad real estate loans.
 The banks come to resemble empty shells, conduits for public aid but shrinking and unprofitable as businesses — and, to a large extent, that is already the case in Ireland.
 Portugal is moving in this same direction, toward being a land inhabited by zombie banks.
 It’s the zombie banks that doom the current European bailout plans."

-History
+Examples

 Japan

-In 1990, Japan suffered a collapse in real estate and stock market prices that pushed major banks into insolvency.
-Rather than follow the United States of America's tough recommendation to either close or recapitalize these banks, Japan kept banks marginally functional through explicit or implicit guarantees and piecemeal government bailouts.
-The resulting "zombie banks" neither alive nor dead could not support long term economic growth which has resulted in economic stagnation in Japan since then.
+In the 1990s, Japan suffered a collapse in real estate and stock market prices that pushed major banks into insolvency.
+Rather than follow the United States's tough recommendation to either close or recapitalize these banks, Japan kept banks marginally functional through explicit or implicit guarantees and piecemeal government bailouts.
+The resulting "zombie banks", neither alive nor dead, could not support long term economic growth which has resulted in economic stagnation in Japan since then.

 Europe

-After the financial crisis in 2008, banks in Europe have been described as zombies; with some Eurozone banks becoming dependent on the European Central Bank (ECB) for liquidity.
+After the 2008 financial crisis, banks in Europe have been described as zombies; with some Eurozone banks becoming dependent on the European Central Bank (ECB) for liquidity.
 This keeps these banks lending to companies and fostering growth.

 On July 26, 2012 the ECB’s president Mario Draghi launched the Outright Monetary Transactions (OMT) Program, which led to a significant increase in the value of sovereign bonds issued by European periphery countries.
 The regained stability of the European banking sector has not fully transferred into economic growth.
 The slow recovery is explained by bad credit allocations by zombie banks.

-New restrictions imposed on European banks by the European Union, which took effect from January 2016, are meant to protect taxpayers from picking up the bill for rescuing banks as happened during the financial crisis.
+New restrictions imposed on European banks by the European Union, which took effect from January 2016, are meant to protect taxpayers from picking up the bill for rescuing banks as happened during the 2008 financial crisis.